costajob/gem-dependencies/README.md

 ```

 ### Include development gems
-In case you need to list also the gems dependencies for development, you have to specify a second argument:
+In case you need to list also the gems dependencies for development, you have to specify a second argument.
+Consider only the development gems installed on your system are scanned for dependencies.
 ```
+$ ./bin/lapidarius sinatra -dev

 sinatra (1.4.7)
 -------------------------
-  runtime gems (installed): 3
+  runtime gems:     3
-  development gems (found): 7
+  development gems: 7

 runtime gems:
 -------------------------